Precinct of Mut: Excavations

 Many travelers, like Napoleon and Sir John Gardiner Wilkinson visited the Precinct of Mut between AD 1799 and 1845.
 The photographs, journals and maps that dated to the early excavations have added insight as to how the Mut Precinct could have looked at the time of each exploration.
 However, the first major excavation of the site did not occur until 1895, when Britons Margaret Benson and Janet Gourlay excavated the Precinct of Mut for three seasons (1895–7).
 During her excavations Benson cleared the First and Second courts, as well as the Contra Temple and uncovered many high quality pieces of statues.
 In 1899, she publicized her work, The Temple of Mut in Asher.
 Excavations were not continued until the 1920s, when Maurice Pillet resumed excavating the Mut Precinct.
 During his excavations he restored Temples A and C. Later in 1976, Richard A. Fazzini and the Brooklyn Museum of Art, with assistance from the Detroit Institute of Arts, did an efficient investigation of the entire Mut Precinct up until 2001.
-Starting in January 2001, Dr. Betsy M. Bryan, in association with Johns Hopkins University, began working on the site until 2004.
-In the winter of 2015, Dr. Bryan went to work on excavating the site again.
+Starting in January 2001, Bryan, in association with Johns Hopkins University, began working on the site until 2004.
+In the winter of 2015, Bryan went to work on excavating the site again.